Mistaken-JOKESTER/Firegram/README.md

 # FIREGRAM
-An photo sharing web application made with react form youtube tutorial https://youtu.be/vUe91uOx7R0
+An photo sharing web application made with react using youtube tutorial https://youtu.be/vUe91uOx7R0

 Here users can upload their photos and view all the photos uploaded till now.